CycleDistill: Bootstrapping Machine Translation using LLMs with Cyclical Distillation: Related work

 \begin{itemize}[noitemsep, topsep=0.5pt] \item We present \textit{CycleDistill}, a self-supervised MT framework that improves translation quality using only monolingual corpora and minimal supervision. \item We propose a token-level soft distillation strategy to facilitate richer and more effective learning from teacher models. \item We demonstrate that our method achieves substantial improvements of 20-30 chrF points over few-shot translation baselines, with consistent chrF score gains across three Indian low-resource languages. \end{itemize}

-\section{Related Work}
+\section{Related work}

-Low-resource machine translation (MT) remains challenging due to limited parallel data and high linguistic diversity~\cite{koehn2017six,gu2018universal}.
-To address these issues, knowledge distillation (KD) has become a widely adopted technique for transferring knowledge from large, high-performing teacher models to smaller or less capable student models~\cite{hinton2015distilling}.
-Sequence-level KD, as introduced by Kim and Rush~\cite{kim2016sequence}, enables student models to learn from teacher-generated translations, often outperforming models trained only on human references.
-This approach has proven especially effective in low-resource and multilingual MT~\cite{tan2019multilingual}.
+Low-resource machine translation (MT) remains a significant challenge due to the scarcity of parallel corpora and high linguistic diversity~\citep{koehn2017six,gu2018universal}.
+Knowledge distillation (KD) has become a popular approach for addressing these issues, transferring knowledge from large teacher models to smaller student models~\citep{hinton2015distilling}.
+Sequence-level KD~\citep{kim2016sequence} and iterative or self-training strategies~\citep{kim2021improving,furlanello2018born} have demonstrated improvements in low-resource and multilingual MT~\citep{tan2019multilingual}.
+Recent advances include continual KD, which sequentially distills knowledge from multiple existing models~\citep{zhang2023continual}, and encoder-aware KD for better transfer in compute-constrained and low-resource settings~\citep{velayuthan2025encoder}.